 About the Accreditation Council for Business Schools and Programs

-The Accreditation Council for Business Schools and Programs (ACBSP) This is a voluntary accreditation and demonstrates our commitment to high-quality business education.
-This accreditation focuses on teaching excellence, determining student learning outcomes, and a continuous improvement model.
+ACBSP's accreditation process follows the Baldrige model.
+The accreditation focuses on recognizing teaching excellence, determining student learning outcomes, and a continuous improvement model.
+ACBSP’s student-centered teaching and learning approach, which is measured and analyzed for quality, ensures that students gain the right skills from their educational investment.
 Institutions with programs accredited by ACBSP are committed to continuous improvement that ensures their business program will give students the skills employers want.

 Other Licensure and Approvals